epistrephein/rubyproject-template/README.md

 After cloning this template, customize the required gems in `Gemfile` then run `bin/setup` to install all dependencies via Bundler and duplicate the example configuration, env and schedule files.
-In production you might want to pass `--without development` as argument to `bin/setup` in order to skip development dependencies.
+In production, invoke it with `bin/setup production` in order to configure bundler locally for deployment and skip development dependencies.

 Run `rake template:rename PROJECT=newname` to rename the project and replace all occurrences across the repo files.